Cheezmeister/dotfiles/README.md

 These are my dotfiles.
-Enjoy.
+There are many others like them, but these ones are mine.